 - Protective outer layer that helps keep body healthy

-The dermis is the thickest layer of skin and it functions by providing flexibility and strength to the skin.
+is the thickest layer of skin and it functions by providing flexibility and strength to the skin.
 This layer of skin also holds many responsibilities including but not limited to:

 - Sweat production